MatthewCCS/SEI-project-one/DevJournal.md

 #### Day 1 - Planning

-I initially didn’t have a particular theme in mind so I started with basic wire frame on what I wanted the game to look like structure wise and consider what features the game should have.
+I initially didn’t have a particular theme in mind so I started with a basic wire frame on what I wanted the game to look like structure wise and consider what features the game should have.

 ![wireframe](./planning/wireframe.png)